najmus-sakib-hossain/dx-www/WORKSPACE_PLANNING.md

 Please create a new crate called generate in the crates folder with this planning!!!

+This is a big task so please create tasklist and then complete todos one by one systemitically and you only do as much as you can so that you don't get any lenght limit issues on the response!!!

 Here is the planning:
 ```markdown
 # dx-workspace: Universal Development Environment Configuration